 Throughout the 30 days before the holiday even begins, we blow the shofar daily.
 As we hear the piercing sound of the shofar, Judaism teaches that the sound reaches our heart and soul in ways that we are not aware.
-We are called the water, take the opportunity during Rosh Hashanah to write these down on a piece of paper and then throw them away.
-Consider what step you can take now to move forward.
+We are called

-5. What do you really want out of life?
+- 4. What past sins or mistakes might be holding you back today?
+In a symbolic way, like the casting of bread crumbs into the water, take the opportunity during Rosh Hashanah to write these down on a piece of paper and then throw them away.
+Consider what step you can take now to move forward. - 5.
+What do you really want out of life?
 Peace?
 Joy?
 Inspiration?
 Meaning?
-How are the life you are leading and your daily habits bringing you closer (or farther) from what you truly want?
+How are your daily habits bringing you closer (or farther) from what you truly want?
 Consider what changes you need to make in order to attain what you really want from life.